XiyuanWu/Google_Advanced_Data_Analytics/Course7-Capstone/README.md

 ### Construct

 - **Model Selection:** Decision Tree model: Justify the choice based on the model's simplicity, interpretability, and suitability for the data.
 - **Validation:** Split the data into training and testing sets to validate the model's performance.
-Use metrics like accuracy, precision, recall, and F1-score for evaluation.
+Use K-Fold Cross-Validation and GridSearch for optimization.

 *Note: Among regression analysis, unsupervised/supervised Learning, supervised learningis the best fit for this scenario.*